• HOME

 Thai // Tenderloin

-I first came here in search of boat noodles, and they are authentic and yummy.
-I came back for more noodles (of course,) and stayed for the range of other inexpensive and delicious Thai dishes.
+I first came here in search of boat noodles, which are hard to find anywhere outside of Thailand.
+Theirs are authentic and very good.
+I came back for more noodles (of course,) and then stayed for the range of other inexpensive and delicious Thai dishes.
 At around $8 per dish, Zen Yai is easily ~$5 less per portion than most Thai restaurants in San Francisco.
 It’s lots of great street food served in a very casual restaurant setting.

 Hot Sauce and Panko